webBasedBob/React-food-app/README.md

 # Walk Through

 You can check the app's pages walk-through down below:
-(Recruiter and Admin pages are not avalable in the live version for basic users, you can check them here)
+(Recruiter and Admin pages are not available in the live version for basic users, you can check them here)

 Project's pages walkthrough: